 RSF has been an innovator in social finance for over 30 years.
 Since 1984, we have focused on developing innovative social finance tools that serve the unmet needs for investors, donors and social enterprises.
 We have also cultivated long-term partnerships with a variety of pioneering organizations – through board engagements, advisory positions, joint ventures, event sponsorship, and other affiliations – in pursuit of building the field of social finance.

 Below are some examples of how we’ve worked with our community to build the field.

-In 2014, RSF Social Finance and the Business Alliance for Local Living Economies (BALLE), with advisory support from Mission Investors Exchange and The Democracy Collaborative, launched the Community Foundation Circle (CFC), a unique group of Community Foundation innovators who are pioneering values-driven local community investment in their respective regions.Read more
+In 2014, RSF Social Finance and the Business Alliance for Local Living Economies (BALLE), with advisory support from Mission Investors Exchange and The Democracy Collaborative, launched the Local Economy Foundation Circle (LEFC), a unique group of place-based private, community, and health foundation innovators who are pioneering values-driven local community investment in their respective regions.Read more

 Related articles here.

 RSF has played a central role in the development of B Lab, the nonprofit organization responsible for certifying B Corporations, which meet rigorous governance, social and ecological performance standards.
 RSF is a core supporter, having provided funding and board advisory support over the past several years.
 As far as we know, we’re the only financial services organization that requires borrowers to take the B Impact Assessment survey.
 We utilize it as a tool to help track and improve impact.Learn more about B Corps